academic-moodle-cooperation/moodle-mod_organizer/README.txt

 # FOR Moodle 2.5+
 # ---------------------------------------------------------------

-Organizer module
+organizer module
 ===============

 OVERVIEW
 ================================================================================
-    The Organizer module is used to create timeslots for students to register to.
+    The organizer module is used to create timeslots for students to register to.

     An organizer consists of three views:
     1) Appointments view, which allows teachers to create, remove, modify, grade